Back in Tyne: Five wonderful wins at Wolves

 United had dropped into second following Brighton's victory earlier in the day but the Serbian's close-range strike on the stroke of half time sent Rafa Benítez's men one point clear of Albion.

-The victory was crucial towards lifting the Championship trophy, with Newcastle winning the league title on the final day of the season.
+The victory was crucial towards eventually lifting the Championship trophy, with Newcastle winning the league title on the final day of the season, edging the Seagulls by a single point.

 Newcastle achieved their best start to a season since 1994 as first-half strikes from Demba Ba and Jonás Gutiérrez sent the Magpies into the top four of the Premier League.

-Ba, who had netted a hat-trick in United's previous league game against Blackburn, continued his goalscoring form with an early header before Gutiérrez dodged past four challenges to net a superb solo finish.
+Ba, who had netted a hat-trick in United's previous league game against Blackburn Rovers, continued his impressive goalscoring form with an early header before Gutiérrez's tremendous solo finish, advancing past four challenges before firing a low strike into the far right-hand corner, doubled Newcastle's lead.

-Wolves set up a grandstand finish through Steven Fletcher's late strike, but the home side couldn't find an equaliser.
-United went unbeaten in their opening 11 Premier League matches as Alan Pardew's side eventually finished fifth, qualifying for the Europa League.
+Wolves set up a grandstand finish through Steven Fletcher's late strike, but the visitors dug deep for maximum points.
+United went unbeaten in their opening 11 Premier League matches as Alan Pardew's side eventually finished in fifth place, qualifying for the Europa League.

 Kevin Scott netted the only goal of the game as the Magpies earned an important 1-0 victory during a sparkling run of victories for United.

-With Newcastle chasing promotion to the First Division, the defender's goal on the half-hour mark gave Jim Smith's side a fifth successive league win on their way to qualifying for the play-offs, before suffering a semi-final defeat to rivals Sunderland.
+With Newcastle chasing promotion to the old First Division, the defender's goal on the half-hour mark gave Jim Smith's side a fifth successive league win on their way to qualifying for the play-offs, before suffering an agonising semi-final defeat to local rivals Sunderland.

 Chilean forward George Robledo netted the match winner as United followed up an FA Cup semi-final replay win over Wolves with a tight 1-0 victory in the First Division.